A1trialist/LPG/README.md

 # LPG

+This repository contains artifact of our USENIX Security'26 paper *LPG: Raise Your Location Privacy Game in Direct-to-Cell LEO Satellite Networks*.

-LPG is a framework for protecting location privacy at the protocol layer operating on an anonymous academic satellite.
+LPG is a framework for protecting location privacy at the protocol layer operating on an our academic satellite.

 The LEO satellite used in our experiments are not for commercial use, only for acadamic research.
 It replicates the satellite structure for COTS computing devices to minimize the impact of unrelated factors.
 Due to the double-blindness and licensing restrictions, we do not disclose all parameters, protocols and agreement contents of the satellite.
 We only make those contents that have no impact on the safety of satellite operation publicly available, and they can prove the conclusions and procedures of LPG.

 This repository provides artifacts about LPG, and it also could help the community understand how to conduct experiments on acadamic satellites.
-Upon acceptance we will continue to improve the repository within ethical considerations.

 ## Hardware Settings